Yuki23329626/youtube-downloader-chrome-extension/README.md

 ## How to use

 1. Load the unpacked Chrome extension on your Chrome browser
-   The Location of the source code is under the directory src/
+   The path of the source code is under the directory src/

 2. Modify the host URL under the file src/download.js
    For example: